Author Note: This article is part of a collection from the previously lost Bordering Bears website, and has thus been re-uploaded and archived.

 I have still (as of today) been 21 days without smoking.

-I am not a failure, because I’m not reverting back to my old ways.
+This doesn’t make me a failure, because I’m not reverting back to my old ways.

-I can say I at least TRIED Keto, which is more than I could before.
+At least I can say I TRIED Keto, which is more than I could before.

 I am still using some of the foods and recipes to make healthier choices.